-I know lots of families who co-sleep, some of them even have more than one child sleeping in bed with them and it works beautifully - If they enjoy it and they’re doing it safely, I say co-sleep your heart out.
+I know lots of families who co-sleep, some of them have more than one child sleeping in bed with them and it works beautifully - If they enjoy it and they’re doing it safely, this is absolutely something I encourage.

 “I think that children are supposed to sleep with their parents.
 Many of the sleep problems are to do with sleeping alone.”
 Margaret and Phil, parents of James, 20 months

 However, I also know lots of parents who describe it more like, “Listen, I love you, you love me, that’s established.
 But I can’t sleep next to someone who hasn’t yet figured out the etiquette involved in sleeping next to another person.
 And jamming your thumb in my eye at 3:30 A.M. is just simply outside of the lines.”